 - Select from a list of options under which to search the job, i.e., Active, Error, Success, etc., based on the status of the job.

-- Other options include Job Type filter, Date Range filter, and checkmarks for My Jobs Only and Root Level Jobs Only
+- Other options include Job Type filter, Date Range filter, and checkboxes for My Jobs Only and Root Level Jobs Only

-Once done with this, select Search, and it will return the desired results.
+Once done, select Search, and it will return the desired results.

 The results are then returned.